 Deepa Panchamia’s philosophy is to challenge the conventional perspectives of textiles.
 Through a repetitive and intricate process of folding, pleating, cutting, layering and stitching, her aim is to discover new ways to manipulate fabric and create engaging architectural formations.

-Her previous projects have included the Premio Valcellina Award in Italy; the 7th Triennial of Contemporary Textiles Arts in Belgium; 100% Design London; commissioned textiles for the Louis Vuitton Maison London by Peter Marino Architects; the Cheongju International Craft Biennale in South Korea; the Nordic Craft Pavilion at the Grand Palais in Paris; the Contextile – Contemporary Textile Art Biennial in Portugal; installations and costumes for the Finnish National Opera; the Ultimate Impact exhibition in Copenhagen; and 'Enter and Encounter' Finland's 100 years exhibition at the Design Museum, Helsinki.
+Previous exhibitions have included the Premio Valcellina Award, Italy; the 7th Triennial of Contemporary Textiles Arts, Belgium; 100% Design London; the Cheongju International Craft Biennale, South Korea; Revelations: International Fine Craft and Creation Biennial, Paris; the Contextile – Contemporary Textile Art Biennial, Portugal; and the Design Museum, Helsinki.

-Alongside her art, she is a freelance design consultant for the Fashion and Textile Museum in London and is a visiting lecturer to creative institutions and universities in England.
+Alongside her art, she is a freelance design consultant for the Fashion and Textile Museum in London and a visiting lecturer to creative institutions and universities in England.

 Deepa Panchamia currently lives and works in Fiskars Village, Finland.